 We've owned a Model 3A Lortone for about 40 years --and it's still a current model!
 We purchased a new QT66 tumbler from a regional lapidary shop in 2010.
 The main reasons we chose Lortone again were that the dealer said they all run for years, needing only oil and a new belt now and then --plus: that all Lortones have a belt guard.
 That's no small consideration with curious greatgrandkids poking around.
-Aside from a few faults mentioned among the following comments, both units are running fine and I'm glad we own them.
+Aside from a few faults, which I'll mention among the following comments, both units are running fine and I'm glad we own them.

 * The enclosed motor of the Model 3A and the exposed motor of the QT66 both run too hot to but briefly touch them.
 I've read and heard assurances that they're designed to run hot, but I'm old fashioned enough to keep a small fan running on both of these tumblers when they're in operation.

 * Our Model 3A uses what appears to be an O-ring for a drive belt, but I've found that an ordinary O-ring won't last long.
 Get the belt (and a spare) that's sold for this unit.
 Make sure that the alignment and tension are reasonable.

 * Model QT66 uses a good, toothed type V-belt, but my unit came with its belt quite loose.
 Be sure to check the tension before you use this tumbler.
 The directions for that are poor, cautioning against adjusting the belt too tight (which "leads to bearing failure") or too loose (belt failure) --but not otherwise telling you how to set the right tension.
 My impression is that it should be snug enough to turn a full load of rocks, but loose enough to allow the motor pulley slip just a bit as it starts up --especially when the tumbler and belt are new.
 When my belt is right I can deflect it 1/4 inch downward with light finger pressure.